Reviews You Can Rely On

 What Other Backcountry Ski Boots Should You Consider?

-If you like the performance attributes of the Radical Pro but want something closer fitting for narrower feet, check out the Scarpa Maestrale XT.
+If you like the performance attributes of the Radical Pro but want something closer fitting for narrower feet, check out the Scarpa Maestrale RS.
 If you want lighter, more nimble ski boots, any one of the central triad of highly recommended boots should be on your radar.
 This triad is Tecnica Zero G Tour Pro, Scarpa Maestrale RS, and La Sportiva Vega.

 Jediah Porter